miriammg/Final-Project-IH/README_2.md

 - **Total Claim Amount** <br>
 Let categorize our variable 'Total Claim Amount' with lables Low, Moderate, High and Very High. <br>

-We tried cut only 3 levels(0-IQR1-IQR2-Max), but the mostly of my dates if concentrate in one label.
+We tried cut only 3 levels(0-IQR1-IQR2-Max), but the most of data was concentrated in one label.
 We decided cut in 4 levels (0-IQR1-Mean-IQR2-Max). <br>
 Low: 0 with values between 0 and IQR 1(272.2582445)<br>
 Moderate: 1 with values between IQR 1(272.2582445) and Mean(434.0887943128969) <br>
 High: 2 with values between Mean(434.0887943128969) and IQR2 (547.5148387500001) <br>